Skip to content

 Strengths: BaaS, Crowdfunding, Neobanking, Payments

-As a long-standing hub for bank IT centres, Lithuania was quick to identify the opportunity in FinTech.
-Friendly regulation, fast licensing and Centrolink infrastructure attract the likes of Revolut and Western Union.
-The industry continues to grow its FTEs (7,000+) and value added, aided by a strong business environment and IT skills.
+As an established hub for bank IT, Lithuania was quick to identify the opportunities in FinTech.
+Streamlined licensing and Centrolink infrastructure developed local champions and attracted foreign investors like Revolut and Western Union.
+The industry continues to grow FTEs and value added, aided by a strong business environment and IT skills.

 fintech in malta map